mmomtchev/Forez/README.md

 The construction of a castle in Ascalon was one of the first decisions by the leaders of the crusade after setting foot in the Holy Land ([3], Rothelin, chapter 22, 1239 and chapter 31, 1239-1240), but the actual work was postponed until the very end - most of the French had already left on their way back when it started.

-According to Eracles ([3], chapter 51, 1240), Richard of Cornwall's men built the castle at the request of the Knights Templar in Jaffa.
+According to Eracles ([3], Eracles, chapter 51, 1240), Richard of Cornwall's men built the castle at the request of the Knights Templar in Jaffa.
 Richard of Cornwall arrival in the Holy Land is dated October 8 1240 with a mention that by this time, Thibault IV had already left for Europe.

 According to the Rothelin manuscript ([3], Rothelin, chapter 33, 1240), it was the French army who started the work on the castle, with Richard of Cornwall arriving while the construction was still in progress.